UofT-DSI/team_project/README_1.md

 ### Roles and Responsibilities
 Taking everyone's strength, background and circumstances into consideration, everyone contributed to the group project to ensure successful completion.
 Shiraz setup overall framework for the project and reviewed codes as he has the most technical background.
 Olena dove into data and documentations of work to jumpstart the project.
 Mykhailo continued the data analysis to round out the possibilities of meaningful data relationships.
 Jessilynn completed pre-analysis of the dataset and completed README file for the group with everyone's input.
 With everyone's input, we contributed as a group to provide insights and recommendations for the project.
-Additionally, we've leverage Rules of Engagement we've setup for the team to ensur
+Additionally, we've leverage Rules of Engagement we've setup for the team to ensure successful completion of this project.

 ### Data Analysis
 #### Description
 This project aims to analyze consumer behavior and shopping habits using a wide range of variables such as age, gender, purchase amount, location, product category, and more.
 The primary objective is to explore the relationships between these variables to uncover meaningful insights that can inform business strategies on how to drive total purchase amount.

 #### Purpose
 The purpose of this project is to leverage statistical analysis and machine learning techniques to understand the factors influencing customer purchase behavior.
-By examining how different variables, such as age and discount application, impact purchase amounts, We aim to provide data-driven recommendations for improving marketing strategies, optimizing product offerings, and enhancing overall customer satisfaction that will result in increase in total purchase amount.
+By examining how different variables, such as age and discount application, impact purchase amounts, we aim to provide data-driven recommendations for improving marketing strategies, optimizing product offerings, and enhancing overall customer satisfaction that will result in increase in total purchase amount.
 Specifically, the project focuses on the following goals:
     1. Identify Key Drivers of Purchase Amounts: o	Determine which demographic and transactional factors significantly influence the total and average purchase amounts.
     2. Segment Customers Effectively: